NickGrunert/master-thesis/modules/03_truth_compare.typ

     === Combination of Metrics by using a Linear Regressor

     #heading(depth: 5, numbering: none, bookmarked: false)[Explanation]
-    Taking into account especially the learning from the last section, the next step was to combine the different metrics into one single metric.
+    Building on the basis of the last approach, the next step was to create a linear function ourselves and trying to calculate the correlation between the two datasets directly from that.
-    For this, the requirement is essentially just calculating any kind of linear relationship and using metrical comparison towards that relationship.
+    For this, the requirement is essentially calculating the best possible linear relationship and using appropriate metrical comparison of the data towards that relationship.

     This was achieved by using a simple Linear Regressor @LinearRegressor, which fits and calculates the linear regression line between the two datasets.
     Using SciPy's LinearRegression function, we can easily fit the data and calculate the R2 Score and the Mean Absolute Error (MAE) of the linear regression line.
     This fulfils the requirement of a non strict 1-to-1 linear relationship between the two datasets, as well as returns the metrics which indicate the performance of the algorithm.
+    Also, the R2 Score her, unlike in the previous iterations, is constrained to the range of 0 to 1, since at worst the algorithm is 0 due to the fitting of the linear regression line.
+    This is a clear improvement over the previous iterations, where the R2 Score was not constrained and could be negative.

+    As discussed in @section:metrics, the MAE is a good indicator of the error of the algorithm, while the R2 Score is a good indicator of how well the data fits into a linear model.
-    To calculate the correlation score, a simple weighted average of the R2 Score and the MAE is used.
+    To calculate the resulting correlation score, a simple weighted average of the R2 Score and the MAE is used.
     However, MAE by itself is an error metric.
-    To create a resulting score, after normaliting the MAE to the range of 0 to 1, the MAE is subtracted from 1.
+    Threfore, after normalizing the MAE to the range of 0 to 1, it is subtracted from 1, inverting the task to maximization.
-    This is done to move the MAE into the same range as the R2 Score, and fullfill the requiremt of the optimal resulting score being 1.
+    This is done to move the MAE into the same range as the R2 Score, and fullfill the requirement of the optimal resulting score being 1.

     The resulting correlation score itself is then calculated by taking the weighted average of the R2 Score and the MAE, which can be seen in the code example below.
+    Due to the inverting of the MAE and the constrained range of the R2 Score, the resulting correlation score is also constrained to the range of 0 to 1, which is already te desired property of the algorithm.
     For simplicity the alpha value is set to 0.5, meaning that both metrics are weighted equally.
-    While it probably would make sense to weight the R2 Score higher, as it is a measure of how well the data fits a linear model.
-    This was however not done due to the fact that an objective analysis on the actual use of this weighing would be too difficult to achieve here.

     #heading(depth: 5, numbering: none, bookmarked: false)[Code Snippet]
     ```python